googleapis/google-api-python-client/samples/compute/README.md

 ## Objectives

- * Perform OAuth 2.0 authorization using the oauth2client library
+ * Perform OAuth 2.0 authorization using the `oauth2client` library
- * Create an instance using the google-python-client library
- * List instances using the google-python-client library
+ * Create, list and delete instances using the `google-api-python-client` library
- * Delete an instance using the google-python-client library

 ## Costs